nimau/Buddy-iOS-SDK/README.md

 * *GeoLocation* - checkin, search for places, list past checkins.
 * *Push Notifications* - easily send push notifications to iOS, Android, or Microsoft devices.
 * *Messaging* - send messages to other users, create message groups.
-* *Friends* - set up social relationships between users with friends lists.
+* *User Lists* - set up relationships between users.
 * *Game Scores, Metadata, and Boards* - Keep track of game stores and states for individual users as well as across users.
-* *Commerce* - Offer items for in-app purchase via Facebook Commerce.
 * *And more* - Checkout the rest of the offering at [buddypreview.com]http://buddypreview.com

 ## Getting Started

-To get started with the BuddyPlatform SDK, please reference the "Getting Started" series of documents at: http://docs.buddyplatform.com
+To get started with the BuddyPlatform SDK, please reference the "Getting Started" series of documents at: http://dev.buddyplatform/home/docs

 You will need an APP ID and Key before you can use the SDK, and these documents will walk you through obtaining those and installing the SDK

 APP ID's and Keys can be obtained at the new Buddy Platform Dashboard ([dev.buddyplatform.com]http://dev.buddyplatform.com)

-Full documentation for Buddy's services are also available at [docs.buddyplatform.com]http://docs.buddyplatform.com

 ## Contributing Back: Pull Requests